A critical look at SOMMA

 Now, we are seeing them appear in Australia in the form of Quincy from Lion, and SOMMA from Coles/Liquorland.
 The former leans into the “hard seltzer” name, whereas the latter just says its “alcoholic mineral water”.
 Also literally every other drinks company is working on one, including small brewers.
 A lot have told me “off the record” but like, it’s a giant untapped market segment.
 “Oh you’re thinking about making money off it?
 How can I ever keep ‘companies are going to make products people want’ a secret?”

 The first question is “aren’t they just UDLs/pre-mix drinks?”
 And yeah.
 Kind of.
-It’s water, alcohol, and a little flavour.
+Some aren’t – and are fermented simple sugars, water and flavour (which is why they are suited to breweries).
+Others are water + alcohol, and a little flavour.
 They claim to be healthier and have no added sugar or low sugar, and I started looking at the details around kilojoules and calories and carbs but honestly I do not understand how it all shakes out when alcohol is involved.
 I think it’s probably slightly better for you than a full sweet sugar Vodka Cruiser, but how much?
 I can’t say.
 It’s alcohol.
 It’s all not-great for you.
 Go read a health blog if that’s the info you are after.

 I haven’t come across Quincy on shelves but I pointed out on social media that the successful template in the US market is white cans with bold colours while Quincy has gone with old-timey looking bottles in washed-out colours.
 It looks like tonic, and with everything alcoholic going into cans these days, bottles seem like a ridiculous move.